Preview: Bare-Bones All-Electric Slate Truck or SUV Starts Under $25,000

 There’s a difference between technology that claims to make driving less stressful and technology that actually prevents crashes.
 We wouldn’t mind if the Slate eschewed features like lane centering or adaptive cruise control, which some of our members say can beep relentlessly or steer too aggressively.

-However, other features are actually proved to prevent crashes and injuries.
+However, other features have actually been proven to prevent crashes and injuries.
 We’re very glad to see that one of these features—AEB—is standard on the Slate, likely due to anticipated federal safety rules.
 Similarly, a mandatory backup camera is displayed on the screen behind the steering wheel.
-But there’s no word on whether owners can opt for other active safety features that are proved to prevent crashes, such as blind spot warning or rear cross traffic warning.
+But blind spot warning is not available.

 Photo: Slate Photo: Slate